Singapore fintechs dominate funding within Asean: report

 "Funding into Asean has grown more than 30 times since 2014, reaching a new high of US$1.14 billion as at end September 2019.
 While other Asean countries have accelerated the development of their domestic fintech sector, it is Singapore, with its more mature fintech scene, that continues to attract the most funding within Asean," the report said.

-In its third edition, the report noted that of total funding in 2019 to date, just over half, or 51 per cent, of total funding went into Singapore.
+Now in its third edition, the FinTech in Asean: From Start-up to Scale-up report noted that of total funding in 2019 to date, more than half, or 51 per cent of total funding went into Singapore.
 The city-state also continues to be the number one regional base for fintechs, and is home to 45 per cent of such firms in Asean.

 In line with the country's push to encourage fintech innovation across different areas, funding for Singapore-based fintech firms was the most evenly distributed, with insurance technology, payments and personal finance leading the way.